 Agriculture — TinyML can be in embedded in livestock wearables to monitor vital parameters like heart rate, temperature body temperature normal blood pressure, coma etc., which can help in predicting illnesses.

-Healthcare — TinyML can be used to monitor critical as well as palliative care patients in real time, sending out alerts when emergency action is required.
+Healthcare — TinyML can be used to monitor critical as well as palliative care patients in real-time, sending out alerts when emergency action is required.

 Tiny machine learning or TinyML is a miniaturized version of machine learning algorithms that can be embedded in IoT devices.
-The TinyML algorithms are capable of performing the same actions as compared to a typical machine learning algorithm but at smaller size and complexity.
-A typical IoT ecosystem has three main problems – privacy and security of data, humongous carbon footprints and device latency.
+The TinyML algorithms are capable of performing the same actions as compared to a typical machine learning algorithm but at a smaller size and complexity.
+A typical IoT ecosystem has three main problems – privacy and security of data, humongous carbon footprints, and device latency.

-TinyML can help improve IoT applications by making them energy efficient, reducing latency, collecting only required data and improving data privacy and security.
+TinyML can help improve IoT applications by making them energy efficient, reducing latency, collecting only required data, and improving data privacy and security.
 TinyML equips the embedded device with processing power so the data need not travel to and from the cloud for its functioning.
 This reduces device latency as well as vulnerability to data hacking while traveling on the network.